How to DIY an Under-Deck Drainage System

 - First, they allow the wood to get wet repeatedly as rain drips through the deck boards, over the joists, and into the drainage system below.
 The water hits the pan and runs out, but not before drenching the joists.

-- Second, this type of system can trap in moisture.
-If a ceiling is installed beneath the deck, there’s no air coming in to dry out the wood.
+- Second, this type of system can trap moisture.
+There’s no air coming in to dry out the wood if installing a ceiling beneath the deck.
 The only ventilation is through the quarter-inch or less spaces between the top boards.

-- Third, in the hot months of summer, the temperature further cooks this trapped, wet wood and accelerates the rotting.
+- Third, in the hot summer months, the temperature further cooks this trapped, wet wood and accelerates the rotting.
 Over time, this is the perfect formula for wood rot: moisture + heat – ventilation = destruction.

-Watch this video to see what happens to wood with under-joist drainage systems.
+See what happens to wood with under-joist drainage systems in this video.

 The best deck drainage systems are above the joists.
 This type of system provides 100% protection of all the joists and beams from moisture penetration.
 This type of system also helps to hold the screws in place longer.